 Lac du Mont Cenis is an artificial lake that lies mostly in France but is close to Italy.
 It was created by a hydroelectric dam at Mont Cenis.
-In the mid-century, the area of Lac Du Mont Cenis was part of an old highway linking western Europe to the Italian border.
-Lac de Cenis is famous for its crystal blue waters surrounded by lush vegetation and rare plants.
+In the mid-century, the area of Lac Du Mont Cenis was part of an old highway linking Western Europe to the Italian border.
+Lac de Cenis is famous for its crystal blue waters, with lush vegetation and rare plants.

 The best time to visit Lac du Mont Cenis is in the summer when the weather is warm and the water is inviting.
 However, Lac du Mont-Cenis is a beautiful place any time of year and is definitely worth a visit if you find yourself in the area.

 See Related: Top Ten Churches to Visit in Paris

 Lac d’Annecy (or Lake Annecy) is located in the French Alps and is known for its clear turquoise waters.
 It is a popular destination for scuba diving, kayaking, and paddleboarding.
 The Lac d’Annecy has a magnificent medieval castle and attractive village along its edge.

 All-natural explorers can appreciate the beautiful Alpine environment.
 Water sports enthusiasts will enjoy the clear turquoise waters on the lake.
 Scuba diving, kayaking, and paddle boarding are some activities that can be enjoyed in Annecy.

 See Related: Does it Snow in Paris, France?

 Lac de Gaube (or Gaube Lake) is a beautiful lake near the French Pyrenees, at the foot of the highest mountain in the region, Mont Vignemale.
 The lake is known for its clear, glacial water and stunning views.

 The best way to enjoy Lac de Gaube is to hike from Spain Bridge (which takes about an hour).
 The hike is challenging, but the views are more than worth it.